Classical Mechanics from Energy Conservation or: Why not Momentum?: Conclusions

-Unfortunately the usual textbook introduction to mechanics is but an excercise in epigonism: Inevitably common textbook mechanics begins with Newton's ``laws'', ``derives'' Langrangian mechanics from it and finally ``derives'' Hamiltonian from Lagrangian mechanics.
-This is the standard approach and only a minority of textbooks and lecture notes do not simply copy-paste this approach.

-Though the usual account mimics the historical order, it is rarely sufficiently emphasized that Lagrangian is more general than Newtonian mechanics and Hamiltonian is more general than Lagrangian mechanics.
-Unless one wishes to teach history and not physics, a logical approach should always start from the most general laws or facts and then derive the more specific from the more general laws.
+The usual textbook introduction to mechanics seems to be but an excercise in epigonism: Almost invariably common textbook mechanics begins with Newton's ``laws'', ``derives'' Langrangian mechanics from it and finally derives Hamiltonian from Lagrangian mechanics.
+This is the standard approach and only a small minority of textbooks and lecture notes deviates from this traditional order.
+It is rarely emphasized that Lagrangian is more general than Newtonian mechanics and Hamiltonian is more general than Lagrangian mechanics.
+A logical approach starts with the most general and fundamental principles and then derives the more specific from the more general laws.
+Unless one wishes to teach history (of physics) and not physics proper, the order should be reversed and energy conservation should be used to derive classical mechanics.

-If a Hamiltonian approach is available, the Lagrangian approach can be obtained from the former via the well-known Legendre transformation.
-If one starts from the conservation of energy (using momentum and not velocity!), i.e. from Hamiltonian mechanics, then one always obtains the correct relativistic Langrangian, while if one mimics the historical order, then one is obliged to explain why the usual definition of the Lagrangian, namely ${\cal L}=T-V$, does not hold in the ``relativistic case''.
-Again: This problem does not arise in the logically correct order which starts with Hamiltonian mechanics.

-Furthermore, to start with the Hamiltonian helps to preserve scientific sobriety, since in this case Lagrangian mechanics is {\it not} depicted as fundamental but as derived.
-When the PLA (or PSA) is derived from energy conservation, why should it then be regarded as a ``deep'' principle of nature?
-It should rather be understood as a fascinating but secondary theorem of mathematical physics, as a consequence of energy conservation.